joekiller/jruby-kafka/README.md

 ## Installation

-This package is now distruted via rubygems.org but you can build it using the following instructions.
+This package is now distributed via [RubyGems.org](http://rubygems.org) but you can build it using the following instructions.

 From the root of the project run: